carpentries/amy/docs/users_guide/index.md

 **Click "Submit" to save this event.**

+* Roles such as Instructor, Host, and helper can be [assigned](#assigning-people-to-events) after the event is created and saved.

 #### Creating a New Event from URL

-If you already have the event's URL with properly formatted metadata using [The Carpentries workshop template](https://github.com/carpentries/workshop-template), the following information can automatically be imported:
+If you already have the event's URL with properly formatted metadata using [The Carpentries workshop template](https://github.com/carpentries/workshop-template), some information can automatically be imported.
+Go to the [New Event](https://amy.carpentries.org/workshops/events/add/) page by clicking on `New >> New Event` in the top right corner, or clicking on the `New Event` button on the [Events listing page](https://amy.carpentries.org/workshops/events/).
+Click on the "Import from URL" button and enter the link to the workshop website OR GitHub URL.

+This will automatically populate the following fields:

 * Slug (created from GitHub repo name)
 * Start and end dates